-St. Petersburg is a city located in Florida.
-With a 2020 population of 271,842, it is the 5th largest city in Florida (after Jacksonville, Miami, Tampa, and Orlando) and the 76th largest city in the United States.
-St. Petersburg is currently growing at a rate of 1.26% annually and its population has increased by 11.06% since the most recent census, which recorded a population of 244,769 in 2010.
-Spanning over 138 miles, St. Petersburg has a population density of 4,394 people per square mile.
+St. Petersburg is a city located in Pinellas County Florida.
+St. Petersburg has a 2023 population of 257,290.
+St. Petersburg is currently declining at a rate of -0.18% annually and its population has decreased by -0.53% since the most recent census, which recorded a population of 258,658 in 2020.

 St. Petersburg is a city located in the State of Florida.
 This city is one of the largest cities within the state of Florida that does not serve as a county seat.
 St. Petersburg is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area which is home to approximately 2.8 million residents.
 The area is constructed on the peninsula area of Florida and is sandwiched between the Tampa Bay and the Gulf of Mexico.

 At least 90% of the residents over the age of 25 have obtained a high school diploma, while only 33% of the population have earned a Bachelor's degree or higher.

 The reported population in St. Petersburg near the time of original incorporation - 1890 - was around 270 residents.
 By 1920, this number had grown to over 14,000 residents.
 By 1930, the population had more than doubled.
 This trend of intense growth continued over the years for some time.
 However, following 1980, the population came to something of a standstill until the year 2000.
 The population grew once more by another 10,000 individuals, only to see a decline at the next census that was taken in 2010.
 As the year 2020 comes closer - we see a slight uptick in the St. Petersburg population - but only time will tell if it will be maintained.